Cardiff City Stadium

 Your view from anywhere inside the Canton Stand and the northeast corner is perfectly clear because of the cantilever roof above, and all the rows are well protected from the sided and behind because of the stadium’s enclosed shape.

-Away fans are housed in the stadium’s southeast corner between the Ninian Stand and the Family Stand.
+Away fans are housed in the stadium’s southeast corner between the Ninian Stand and the Grange Stand.

 The view from within this section is perfectly clear because of the cantilever roof above and the section is well protected by the stadium’s enclosed shape.

 The area between Entrance 12 and the start of the Ninian Stand is usually fenced off to help with the segregation of home and away supporters on a matchday.
 This prevents you from walking around the whole of the stadium’s immediate vicinity before kick-off and you will need to head round the western and southern sides of the Cardiff City Stadium in order to reach the away turnstiles.

 Alternatively, you can get to these turnstiles by turning onto Clos Parc Morgannwg from off Sloper Road.

 Pubs available to supporters on a matchday include*:

 -Canton Rugby Football Club (Lawrenny Avenue, CF11 8BR) (Typically Home and Away Supporters)